Do you dream of freedom in your work? The one on one tuition community welcomes you with open arms!

 It’s that simple.

-teach whatever you like, provided you know enough about it.
+You can also teach whatever you like, provided you know enough about it.
 For instance, say you’ve got a degree in English, not only could you be an English tutor, but you could also help children with reading comprehension, grammar or be a writing tutor.

 Focussing on a particular area can be just what kids need to give them a boost.